Deadline is, Saturday, August 10th (11:59pm PT) for:

 Lodging & Conference Location (same venue!)

-**Reserve your rooms before April 6th and ask for the ‘WIFDWC hotel block’ to get the Federal Government Rate ($157/night) **
+**Reserve your rooms before August 10th and ask for the ‘WIFDWC hotel block’ to get the Federal per diem Government Rate ($162/night).
+Also, if the hotel asks for a deposit, please let them know that it is supposed to be waived for our group **

 Travel Options